gxf1212/notes/course/molecular-immunology/molecular-immunology.md

   - MHC restriction: TCRs have to recognize MHC (when recognizing the antigen peptide)
   - T cell development, selection (see later chapters)
   - determines disease sensitivity (Ag presenting; linkage with sensitive genes 易感基因)
-  - involved in the heterogeneity of the genetic structure of population (种群基因结构的异质性)
+  - involved in the heterogeneity of the genetic structure of the population (种群基因结构的异质性)
   - involved in transplant rejection
 - Immune regulation
   - encode complement molecules